amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

 Archiving content from a space you own requires edit permissions within the space.

 {{partial:admonition type="note" heading="Space and Project permissions"}}
-Permissions set at the project-level superceed permissions set at the space level.
+Permissions set at the project-level override any permissions set at the space level.
 As a result, a user's permissions within a project may override their permissions within the space.
 {{/partial:admonition}}